ehlvg/skye/README.md

 -   Node.js installed (v14 or higher recommended).
 -   A Telegram BotFather token.
 -   An OpenRouter API key.
--   The IDs of the Telegram chats/groups where the bot is allowed.
+-   A Telegram Payment Provider token for handling subscriptions.

 ## Setup